-Self-reflection might seem like a no brainer when you start a reflective paper.
-But, delving into your own thoughts and experiences can be harder than you might think.
+Self-reflection might seem like a no-brainer when you start a reflective paper.
+But, delving into your thoughts and experiences is harder than you might think.
 Learn what a reflective essay is and how to write one through a few examples.
-Plus, explore several topics to get you started, too.
+Plus, explore several topics to get you started.

 Reflective writing is a form of creative writing where you examine an experience or situation through self-reflection.
 Through the course of creating the reflective paper, you describe insights that you gained or express your views on some experience.
 Reflective essays are typically personal writings about an experience, but they can be made up as well.